-France 'yellow vest' protests: timeline of unrest
+France 'yellow vest' protests: Timeline of unrest

 - Crisis meetings -

-On his return from the G20 summit in Argentina, Macron immediately calls a crisis meeting at the Elysee Palace on December 2.
+On his return from a G20 summit in Argentina, Macron immediately calls a crisis meeting at the Elysee Palace on December 2.

-Seizing on momentum from "Yellow vest" protests, French students started demonstrating over education reforms, disrupting dozens of high schools every day from December 3

 Blockages of roads, shopping centres and fuel depots continue.

-Seizing on the momentum from the protests, students start demonstrating over education reforms, disrupting dozens of high schools every day from December 3.
+Seizing on the momentum from the protests, students start demonstrating over education reforms, disrupting dozens of high schools every day.

 - Six-month suspension -